GustavoPrata/TVON2808/replit.md

 - **Data Management**: Systems data must come from local database, not external API

 ## Recent Changes
+- **25/09/2025**: Added test message simulation feature in chat - allows sending messages as if from the client to test bot responses.
+Located above PIX billing option in chat sidebar.
 - **24/09/2025**: Reversed synchronization direction - now pushes local database data TO the external API instead of pulling from it.
 The `/api/sync/systems` endpoint now sends local systems to the API, creating/updating/deleting as needed to make the API match the local database state.

 ## System Architecture